Deliay/visual-log-analyzer/README.md

 # visual-log-analyzer
-A front end which can search, analyze, and aggregate logs use 'Analysis Script'.
+A front end which can search, analyze, and aggregate logs use [Analysis Script](https://github.com/Deliay/AnalysisScript/).